 – 15 participants max.

-Disruption, intervention, transference, halfway-ness, violation – the conversion of data/sound from one medium to another results in a new material phenomena, trans-media, found in the hidden corners of esoteric technological processes.
+Disruption, intervention, transference, halfway-ness, violation – the conversion of data/sound from one medium to other results in a new material phenomenon, trans-media, found in the hidden corners of esoteric technological processes.

 * Violations is an extended event that includes the construction of a specially commissioned Dirty Electronics printed circuit board artwork/sound object, rehearsal and a large-group performance.
 A feedback system is designed where audio of a sequenced pattern is used to re-program itself.

 The event further explores how sound and/or code can collectively coalesce and gravitate or not towards a mean.The artwork for the printed circuit board takes inspiration from ArjunAppadurai’s book The Social Life of Things, and the exploded-view illustrations of the fifteenth century artist-engineer Mariano Taccolafound in his De ingeneis (Concerning Engines) and De machinis(Concerning Machines).
 The Violation printed circuit board will also form part of the exhibition for Sounding D.i.Y. and a limited edition of the circuit board will be printed.